ahadji05/Imaging2D_WLSQ/README.md

 ### Implementation Decisions

-The code was developed initially in Python programming language and all computationaly expensive parts are implemented in C++ and C++-CUDA to allow better optimizations.
+The code was developed initially in Python programming language and all computationaly expensive parts are implemented in C++ and CUDA-C++ to allow better optimizations.
 You can run this software both in a CPU or an NVIDIA GPU.
 The code is still under development for optimization purpose however it is alreafy fully functional and tested to produce correct results.
 The code is oriented to run in Linux operating systems, locally or in remote servers.

 Python works as the glue code that utilizes useful libraries such as *numpy*, *scipy*, *skimage*, *unittest* etc. that favor developement productivity and at the same provide sufficient perfromance.
-For even higher performane we use the module *ctypes* to interface with C++ or C++-CUDA compiled code.
+For even higher performane we use the module *ctypes* to interface with C++ or CUDA-C++ compiled code.
 We suggest to install Python using the Anaconda framework.

 - Python : [https://docs.anaconda.com/anaconda/install/linux/](https://docs.anaconda.com/anaconda/install/linux/)